fabric/fabric/docs/usage/tasks.rst

   level.
 Instances' ``name`` attributes are used as the task name; if omitted the instance's variable name will be used instead.

-Use of new-style tasks also allows you to set up task namespaces (see below.)
+Use of new-style tasks also allows you to set up :ref:`namespaces
+<namespaces>`.

 .. _task-decorator: